mekdie/aspnet-react-bookstore/README.md

-# GroupFour IT technical exercise
+# A simple bookstore App built with React (Front End) and ASP.NET (Back End) technical exercise

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).